 I don’t remember how we acquired the last two books in the series.
 But I do remember the feeling I had when I closed the cover on the seventh volume.
 Something important had ended – and it wasn’t just a book.

 Max, now 23, is spending the summer at school, working two restaurant jobs, taking extra classes so he can graduate in December.
-Katie, 20, had driven to New York to see the film with friends.
+Katie, 20, had already seen the film with friends.

 “I don’t have anyone to see Harry Potter with,” I said, in a sniffly sort of way.